jcronq/ramdisk/README.md

 Design and implement an in-memory file system.
 This file-system consists of 4 types of entities: Drives, Folders, Text files, Zip files.

-## The Easy Way (also the most correct way)
+## The Easy Way (Optimal Solution)
-Create a full featured file system in-memory.

 Filesystems are hard.
-One should not attempt to reinvent the wheel whenever possible.
-Using available tools to create the desired behaviour is highly recommended.
+One should not attempt to reinvent the wheel whenever possible, especialy so when that wheel is something that has taken decades to get right.
+I cannot recommended enough using available tools to satisfy a requirement whenever possible.

-REQUIREMENTS: access to a linux machine with root permissions (need to be able to call mount/umount)
+**REQUIREMENTS:** Access to a linux machine with root permissions (need to be able to call mount/umount).

+###Implementation
-Use the linux mount type 'tmpfs'.
+Use the linux 'tmpfs' mount.
 Use type 'ramfs' if you don't want to bound your memory usage.

 To run locally you will need a linux machine (virtual machine OK).